HL7/US-Core/input/pagecontent/general-requirements.md

 ### US Core Conformance Artifacts:

 The [Profiles and Extensions] page list the US Core Profiles and have been defined for this implementation guide.
-US Core Profile [StructureDefinitions] defines the *minimum* elements, extensions, vocabularies, and ValueSets that **SHALL** be present when using the profile.
-Each US Core Profile page has a "Quick Start" guide to the supported FHIR RESTfUL transactions for each profile
+US Core Profile [StructureDefinitions] defines the *minimum* elements, extensions, vocabularies, and ValueSets that **SHALL** be present <span class="bg-success" markdown="1">and constrains the way the elements are used when using the profile. </span><!-- new-content -->Each US Core Profile page has a "Quick Start" guide to the supported FHIR RESTfUL transactions for each profile

 <div class="bg-success" markdown="1">
 The Profile elements consist of *Mandatory*, *Must Support*, and *USCDI Requirements* elements.  *Mandatory* elements have a minimum cardinality of 1 (min=1).
 US Core defines the server and client expectations for processing profile elements and sub-elements it labels as  *Must Support*.
 All *Must Support* FHIR elements for US Core Profile representing  [U.S. Core Data for Interoperability (USCDI) v3] Data Classes are *USCDI Requirements* elements.
 Additional elements are designated *USCDI Requirements* only for [ONC Health IT Certification].
 The [Must Support] page defines the server and client expectations for processing these elements and illustrates how they are displayed and documented.